clumio-code/azure-sdk-trim/README.md

 so we do not intend to add symlinks automatically.
 We recommend filing bugs against the upstream maintainers so that they stop pointing to obsolete APIs.

-We use newer Python syntax so 3.8 is required, but the code can be modified for backward compatibility with 3.7 if needed.
-We will not accept any PR to add support for unsupported versions of Python (no python 2.7 or 3.5).
+We use newer Python syntax so py3.12 is recommended, but the code can be modified for backward compatibility with 3.8 if needed.
+We will not accept any PR to add support for unsupported versions of Python (anything older than 3.8).

 ## Style Guide